 Choose the right disk storage for your performance and price needs

 Designed to be used with Azure Virtual Machines, Azure Disk Storage offers high-performance, highly durable block storage for your mission- and business-critical applications.
-Choose from four disk storage options-Ultra Disk Storage, Premium SSD, Standard SSD, and Standard HDD-to optimize costs and performance for your workload needs.
-Achieve sub-millisecond latency with high performance for throughput and transaction-intensive workloads such as SAP HANA, SQL Server, and Oracle®.
+Confidently migrate to Azure Infrastructure with four disk storage options for the cloud—Ultra Disk Storage, Premium SSD, Standard SSD, and Standard HDD—to optimize costs and performance for your workload needs.
+Achieve high performance with sub-millisecond latency for throughput and transaction-intensive workloads such as SAP HANA, SQL Server, and Oracle.

-Dynamic scaling of disk performance on Ultra Disk Storage without disruption
+Dynamic scaling of performance without disruption on Ultra Disk Storage to meet demand

-Automatic encryption to help protect your data using Microsoft-managed keys or your own
+Automatic encryption to secure your data using Microsoft-managed keys or your own

 Maximize your investments and business impact